Blepharoplasty (Droopy Lids)

 What is Eyelid Surgery?

 Eyelid surgery, commonly known to surgeons as “blepharoplasty,” is used to remove fatty deposits and excess, loose skin around the eyelids as a result of aging and environment.
+Since the skin around the eyelid is much thinner than other parts of the face, it is often one of the first areas to exhibit signs of aging.
 It can be done alone to improve vision problems or tired-looking eyes; it can also be done in conjunction with procedures such as facelift surgery, lip enhancement, or a brow lift to create a more defined, new look.

 Seattle eyelid surgery typically takes 1-3 hours depending on the number of lids being corrected, and how many complimentary procedures are being performed at one time.